alajmo/mani/README.md

 `mani` is available on Linux and Mac.

-- Binaries are available as tarballs in the [release](https://github.com/alajmo/mani/releases) page.
+- Binaries are available as tarballs in the [release](https://github.com/alajmo/mani/releases) page
+    - TODO: add script to install here & for macusers add brew
 - Build from source:
   1. Clone the repo
   2. Add the following command in your go.mod file